CLINICAL WASTE DISPOSAL

 Complete destruction of pathogens

-We guarantee that all microorganisms and pathogens, present in any form of waste, will be completely destroyed by our high tech incineration process.
+Ace Waste guarantees that all microorganisms and pathogens, present in any form of waste, will be completely destroyed by our high tech incineration process.
 Your regulatory compliance is assured and you make a wise decision for the environment.

-An ecologically sustainable alternative
+A clean & ecologically sustainable alternative

 Using our patented Ace Waste Live ™ Tracking System, you can track the transfer and disposal process of your waste in real-time.
 Know where and how your waste is being disposed of to give you more control over your business systems and reporting.
 It’s a far superior way of managing your waste.